Bede works with a variety of artistic media but enjoys the simplicity of wood burning.

 I hope that the number of steps described in this article may not seem intimidating.
 With practice, this method is actually very simple.
 Yes, there is some preparation, especially in the design phase, but as the Latin phrase suggests, “The result crowns the work.”
 Moreover, you can reuse a finished design on multiple projects.
 If the work turns out poorly, don't be discouraged.
 Keep on trying!

-- The official name for wood burning is pyrography, which in Greek means, “writing with fire”; “drawing with fire” is also an acceptable translation, since the Greek verb graphein has several meanings.
+- The official name for wood burning is pyrography, which in Greek means, “writing with fire” or “drawing with fire” is also an acceptable translation, since the Greek verb graphein has several meanings.

 - From the time of the Han Dynasty, the ancient Chinese practiced a form of wood burning known as "Fire Needle Embroidery.”
 The art developed particularly from the 17th century onward in the West.